jtoilliez/slr/README.md

 ## Customizing the `scenarios.json` File

 SLR works by loading a JSON file located under `.\data\scenarios.json`.
-The format of the file mimics the structure of `ScenarioPack`, `Scenario`, and `Data` class items.
+The format of the file mimics the structure of `SLRProjections`, `Scenario`, and `Data` class items.
 An example is shown for San Francisco, CA. The data was extracted from the 2018 State of California Sea-level Rise Guidance document published by the Ocean Council.
 SLR is built upon that publication but can be used to handle other guidelines, as long as the same nomenclature is used.

 ### Basic Structure
 The structure of the JSON file mimics the classes used in SLR.
 An extract of the file is shown below: